Initial Data Imports

 • Object Attributes - The column contains all of the available attributes for the selected object type.

-To map your import file to your Quable PIM content, select attributes from the Object Attributes column and drag / drop them into the area below File Columns -> PIM Attributes.
+To map your import file to your Quable PIM content, select attributes from the Object Attributes column and drag / drop them into the area below File Columns → PIM Attributes.

-• Object Attributes outlined in orange are mandatory.
+🚧 Note: Object Attributes outlined in orange are mandatory.
 An import can't be started if they're not selected.
+All of the columns in your import file must be mapped to PIM attributes.

 You can modify the titles of the attributes under File Columns so that they correspond to the titles of the columns of your import file.